 By Dr. Diane Corcoran, RN, PhD, MA, U.S. Army Colonel (ret.)

-President of the International Association for Near-Death Studies (
+President of the International Association for Near-Death Studies (IANDS.org).

 Diane has been active in the IANDS organization for over 40 years.